An analytic derivation of the empirical correlations of gamma-ray bursts: Analytic derivation of , , and

 In the off-axis cases, previous studies mainly focused on the effect of the variation of the viewing angle among different GRBs.
 Consequently, the power-law index of the off-axis Amati relation is derived as $1/3$ based on the sharp-edge homogeneous jet geometry \citep{Granot..2002,Ramirez..2005}.
 Here, from our Equation~\ref{eq:27}, we see that $\Eiso$ and $\Lp$ sensitively depend on both the viewing angle and the Lorentz factor.
-It indicates that both $\gamma$ and $\obs$ are important parameters which will affect the slope of the Amati relation and the Yonetoku relation.
-In fact, in Equation~\ref{eq:27}, if only the variation of the viewing angle is considered (i.e., taking into account the indices of $(\obs-\jet)$ in Equation \ref{eq:27} but omitting the item of $\gamma$), an index of $4/13$ will be derived for the off-axis Amati relation, which is very close to previous result of $1/3$.
-Meanwhile, if the combined effect of varying $\gamma$ and $\obs$ is included, the off-axis Amati relation will be derived as $\Ep \propto \Eiso^{1/4 \sim 4/13}$, and the corresponding off-axis Yonetoku relation will be $\Ep \propto \Lp^{1/6 \sim 4/17}$.
-We see that the power-law indices become smaller as compared with the on-axis cases.
+This indicates that both $\gamma$ and $\obs$ are important parameters that will affect the slope of the Amati relation and the Yonetoku relation.
+In Equation~\ref{eq:27}, if only the variation of the viewing angle is considered (i.e., the indices of $(\obs-\jet)$ in Equation \ref{eq:27} are taken into account, but the item of $\gamma$ is omitted), an index of $4/13$ will be derived for the off-axis Amati relation, which is very close to the previous result of $1/3$.
+When the combined effect of varying $\gamma$ and $\obs$ is included, the off-axis Amati relation is derived as $\Ep \propto \Eiso^{1/4 \sim 4/13}$, and the corresponding off-axis Yonetoku relation is $\Ep \propto \Lp^{1/6 \sim 4/17}$.
+The power-law indices become smaller than in the on-axis cases.